Sardaar Gabbar Singh: India

-Sardaar Gabbar Singh registered a opening of ₹35 crore from the domestic box office (Andhra Pradesh and Telangana), with a share of ₹26 crore for its distributors.
+Sardaar Gabbar Singh registered an opening of ₹35 crore from the domestic box office (Andhra Pradesh and Telangana), with a share of ₹26 crore for its distributors.
 The film became the biggest opener for a Kalyan-starrer, surpassing Attarintiki Daredi (2013), which earlier earned ₹26.75 crore at the box office.

 Further, Sardaar Gabbar Singh, surpassed Srimanthudu (2015), to become the second highest opener, after Baahubali: The Beginning (2015).
 However, the mixed word-of-mouth, have affected the collections, where it saw a dip in the box office in the second day.
 The film managed to collect ₹57 crore in the second weekend.
-As of 10 days, the film grossed approximately ₹140 crore against a budget of ₹75 at the worldwide box office by the end of its lifetime.
-With a total share of 80 crore to its distributors.
+As of 10 days, the film grossed approximately ₹84 crore against a budget of ₹75 at the worldwide box office by the end of its lifetime.

 Other territories

 The film premiered in 300 screens in North America on 7 April, where it collected $615,853 (₹4.10 crore) at the U.S. box office.
 As of 10 days, the film has earned $1,058,000 (₹7.04 crore).